Georgi Iliev (footballer, born 1981)

-His playing career included also spells at Lokomotiv Plovdiv and CSKA Sofia.
-Iliev holds the record for the highest number of appearances in the Bulgarian top league, with 461 – 318 for Cherno More, 86 for Lokomotiv and 57 for CSKA.
+His playing career included also spells at Lokomotiv Plovdiv and CSKA Sofia, as well as with Shijiazhuang Yongchang in China.
+Iliev holds the record for the highest number of appearances in the Bulgarian First League, with 461 (318 for Cherno More, 86 for Lokomotiv and 57 for CSKA).
 He also gained 24 Bulgaria caps between 2004 and 2019.

 Club career

 Cherno More

-Born in Varna, Iliev was taken on by Cherno More Varna at an early age and signed a professional contract in July 2000.
+Born in Varna, Iliev was taken on by Cherno More at an early age and signed a professional contract in July 2000.
 His debut came on 14 October 2000 at Hristo Botev Stadium ending in a 1–0 defeat to Botev Plovdiv.
 On 21 October, he went on to score his first competitive goal for Cherno More against Litex Lovech on his 2nd appearance for the club.
 For three years in Cherno More, Iliev earned 72 appearances playing in the A PFG, scored 13 goals.

 Lokomotiv Plovdiv

 In 2003, Iliev was transferred to Lokomotiv Plovdiv.
-He made his first appearance in the 4–1 win over Marek Dupnitsa on 16 August 2003.
-In his first season at Lokomotiv, they won their first ever A PFG championship in the 2003–04.
-On 31 July 2004, Iliev helped Lokomotiv to win the Bulgarian Supercup and he made his debut for the Bulgarian national side under coach Hristo Stoichkov in the same year.
-On 29 September 2005, he scored his first ever European goals for Lokomotiv, in a 1–2 loss against Bolton Wanderers of the UEFA Cup.
+He made his first appearance in a 4–1 win over Marek on 16 August 2003.
+In his first season at Lokomotiv, they won their first ever A PFG championship.
+On 31 July 2004, Iliev helped Lokomotiv win the Bulgarian Supercup and he made his debut for the Bulgarian national side under coach Hristo Stoichkov in the same year.
+On 29 September 2005, he scored his first ever European goals for Lokomotiv, in a 1–2 loss against Bolton Wanderers in the UEFA Cup.